wlowrimore/headstarter_project_page/README.md

 ## Usage

-To try this project out, just click (a href) here for the deployed site.
+To try this project out, just click <a href='https://headstarter-project-page.vercel.app/' target='_blank' rel='noopener noreferrer'> here</a> for the deployed site.

 ## Contact